SeaQL/seaql.github.io/SeaORM/docs/03-generate-entity/02-entity-structure.md

 ### Composite Key

 This is usually the case in junction tables, where a two-column tuple is used as the primary key.
 Simply annotate multiple columns to define a composite primary key.
+By default, `auto_increment` is `false` for composite key.

 ```rust
 pub struct Model {